Eternal Parliament

 The "Eternal Parliament" (萬年國會) (Note: Ten thousand years in Sinosphere means myriad years.
-Unlike the cheer "wansui", the term here does not express triumph.) refers to the first congress of the Republic of China (Taiwan), composed of the National Assembly, Legislative Yuan, and Control Yuan, enduring 43 years from 1948 and until 1991.
+Unlike the cheer "wansui", the term here does not express triumph.) refers to the first congress of the Republic of China (in mainland China, then in Taiwan), whose members served continuously for 43 years from 1948 until 1991 under the one-party rule of the Chinese Nationalist Party (Kuomintang), largely corresponding to the period of martial law in Taiwan.
+The congress was composed of the National Assembly, Legislative Yuan, and Control Yuan.
 Members of the congress were officially named as Senior Congressperson (資深中央民代 or 資深民代), but derogatorily referred to as "Ten-thousand-year delegates" and "Old Thieves" (老賊).
 (Note: The quote is from Chapter 47 of "Book XIV (Hsien Wan) of Confucian Analects": "In youth not humble as befits a junior; in manhood, doing nothing worthy of being handed down; and living on to old age:—this is to be a pest." (幼而不孫弟、長而無述焉、老而不死、是爲賊。) "Pest" in this translation corresponds to "thieve".)

 The assembly commenced after the first elections in 1947 and 1948 mandated by the newly enacted Constitution of the Republic of China, with the inaugural meeting held in 1948 Nanking.
-While their limit was limited to three or six years, it was extended indefinitely as a result of the defeat in the Chinese civil war in December 1949 which forced the government and the legislature to retreat to Taiwan.
+While their terms were ostensibly limited to three or six years, they were extended indefinitely after the Kuomintang was defeated in the Chinese civil war in December 1949, forcing the government and the legislature to retreat to Taiwan.
 The congress only came to a close on 31 December 1991 amidst democratization on the island.